 - Determine which senior has the highest score on the ACT.
 The ACT must have been taken before December 31st, the year prior to the Education Celebration. *Only permanent-record-label ACT scores on file in the high school office are to be considered.

 - Verify that the student with the highest ACT score meets the minimum requirements for a STAR Student – minimum overall ACT composite score of 25; minimum overall average of 93.
 Grades in the ninth, tenth, eleventh, and first-semester twelfth grade are used to determine the STAR Student’s average.
 Only the following subject areas are to be included: English, Mathematics, Science, Social Studies and Foreign Language.

-- If your school has more than one senior with an overall ACT compostie score of 35 or about and overall average of 93, designate each as a STAR Student.
+- If your school has more than one senior with an overall ACT compostie score of 35 or above and overall average of 93, designate each as a STAR Student.

 - In the event of a tie on the ACT score for students scoring 34 and below, please use the following steps to break the tie: